Crescent Capital BDC, Inc. Schedules Earnings Release and Conference Call to Discuss its First Quarter Ended March 31, 2023 Financial Results

-/EIN News/ -- LOS ANGELES, April 17, 2023 (GLOBE NEWSWIRE) -- Crescent Capital BDC, Inc. (“Crescent BDC”) (NASDAQ: CCAP) today announced it will release its financial results for the first quarter ended March 31, 2023 on Wednesday, May 10, 2023 after market close.
+LOS ANGELES, April 17, 2023 (GLOBE NEWSWIRE) -- Crescent Capital BDC, Inc. ("Crescent BDC") CCAP today announced it will release its financial results for the first quarter ended March 31, 2023 on Wednesday, May 10, 2023 after market close.
 Crescent BDC invites all interested persons to attend its webcast/conference call on Thursday, May 11, 2023 at 12:00 p.m.
 Eastern Time to discuss its first quarter ended March 31, 2023 financial results.

 Conference Call Information: